senzhaocode/FuSViz_docs/docs/Appendix.md

 ## Appendix

-Although FuSViz is designed for SV interpretation and visualization of multiple samples, it could be utilized for single sample analysis together with read alignments as well.
-Currently, read alignment import is allowed in **Linear** and **Two-way** modules.
+Although FuSViz is designed for interpretation and visualization of SVs in sample cohort, it can be utilized for single sample analysis together with read alignments as well.
+Import of read alignment is allowed in **Linear** and **Two-way** modules.

 ### Quality control of SVs via read alignment in Linear module

-1. Upload alignment and index files together.
-For example, import an RNA-seq alignment in BAM format.
+1. Upload RNA-seq alignment and index files together.

 ![](6.1.Load_local_alignment_track_in_Linear_module_1.png)

-2. Click genomic breakpoint of one SV in Table overview section (e.g. _692478_ or _35549292_ in tab panel `SV from RNA-seq`)
+2. Click the genomic coordinates of *ERICH1* and *UNC5D* breakpoints in `pos1` and `pos2` columns of the overview table (e.g. _692478_ or _35549292_ in tab panel `SV from RNA-seq`)

 ![](6.1.Load_local_alignment_track_in_Linear_module_2.png)

-3. Inspect read alignment supporting the clicked breakpoint in **Linear module**
+3. Inspect read alignment and search for supporting reads at the breakpoints

 ![](6.1.Load_local_alignment_track_in_Linear_module_3.png)

 A **split-window** mode is used to investigate alignment quality of split reads mapped to ERICH1 and UNC5D genes.
-Soft-clip parts of read aligments (black box) at ERICH1 and UNC5D breakpoints match to SV sequences of UNC5D and ERICH1 (black dash lines), respectively.
+Soft-clipped read sequences (black box) match exactly the fusion sequences at breakpoints of the partner genes UNC5D and ERICH1 (black dash lines), respectively.

 ### Load alignment track from URL address in Linear module

-If alignment data is shared via cloud or hosted in a remote server, users can load it together with index via URL web address.
+If alignment data is hosted in a remote server or a cloud, users can load it via URL web address.
 For example,

 ![](6.2.Load_alignment_track_from_URL_address.png)

 ![](6.1.Load_local_alignment_track_in_Linear_module_4.png)

-A **split-window** mode is used to investigate alignment quality of discordant read pairs mapped to different genomic loci.
-The read pair highlighted in dash boxes shows a discordant mapping feature to partner genes ABHD12B and RCC1, respectively.
+A **split-window** mode is also used to evaluate alignment quality of discordant read pairs mapped to different genomic loci.
+A read pair highlighted in dash boxes shows a discordant mapping feature to partner genes ABHD12B and RCC1, respectively.

 ### Visualize SV event together with read coverage using Two-way module

-It is performed under command line (**NOT** available in web interface) using the function `plot_separate_individual_bam`.
-Firstly, load FuSViz package as below:
+This functionality is performed under CLI environment (**NOT** available via web interface).
+Firstly, load FuSViz package in R:

 	library(FuSViz)
 	options(uscsChromosomeName=FALSE)